 Related: Madagascar Slideshow

-Its people are deeply spiritual.
+.
 Today there are 18 major tribes, all of which have different dialects and customs.
 One that most of them share is a belief in animism, which one of our guides described as the belief that there is one god and below him all of one’s ancestors who bring our prayers to god.
 Rather than going to temples, people pray at sacred places in nature and ancestors communicate through dreams.
 There is also a strong adherence to astrology and to the concept of taboo or fady.
 For example, most Malagasy would consult an astrologer for advice on auspicious days for marriages, births or building a house, and they would never conduct a burial on a Tuesday or a Thursday.

 It is desperately poor.
 Madagascar is considered one of the poorest countries on earth, with 76 percent of the population living in extreme poverty.
 In rural Madagascar, it is estimated that the average annual income is $400 per person and during drought years, thousands of its inhabitants are at risk of famine.